Pallab-dey05/Netflix-SQL-Analytics-Business-Insights-Project./README.md

 - Content Categorization: Keyword-based categorization enables deeper understanding of content themes and characteristics, supporting structured segmentation and enhanced content analysis.

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+## Author - Pallab Dey
+This project forms a part of my professional portfolio and demonstrates the SQL competencies relevant to data analyst roles.
+It reflects practical application of data querying, analysis, and insight generation techniques.